Evalle/DCA/README.md

 - [Use certificate-based client-server authentication to ensure a Docker daemon has the rights to access images on a registry](https://docs.docker.com/engine/security/certificates/)
-- Consistently repeat steps to deploy Docker engine, UCP, and DTR on AWS and on premises in an HA config
+- Consistently repeat steps to deploy Docker engine, UCP, and DTR on AWS and on premises in an HA config[1](https://docs.docker.com/datacenter/dtr/2.3/guides/admin/install/)[2](https://docs.docker.com/datacenter/ucp/2.2/guides/admin/install/)[3](https://docs.docker.com/docker-for-aws/)
 - [Complete configuration of backups for UCP and DTR](https://docs.docker.com/datacenter/ucp/2.2/guides/admin/backups-and-disaster-recovery/)
 - [Configure the Docker daemon to start on boot](https://docs.docker.com/engine/installation/linux/linux-postinstall//)